Debunking online learning myths

-Myth 1: Online is easier.
-ASU’s online degree programs adhere to the same rigorous standards and accreditation requirements as ASU’s in-person courses.
+ASU Online degree programs adhere to the same rigorous standards and accreditation requirements as ASU’s in-person courses.
 Although students may have more flexibility learning online, they must be self-motivated and dedicated to completing coursework on their own, rather than with their peers in a physical classroom.

 Myth 3: As an online student, you never have interaction with your instructor

-To learn more about becoming a Sun Devil through ASU Online visit us here.
+To learn more about becoming a Sun Devil through ASU Online visit our resources for online students.